-- Payroll – consists of four members headed by Supervisor Lisa Wojdyla.
+- Payroll – consists of five members headed by Supervisor Lisa Wojdyla.
 Payroll is responsible for paying approximately 1900 members every 2 weeks.
 This is accomplished through on-line time cards.
-In Fiscal Year 2013-2014 they generated payments for salary and benefits totaling $112 million.
+In Fiscal Year 2015-2016 they generated payments for salary and benefits totaling $121 million.
 This area deals with all aspects of payroll including payroll taxes, W-2 reporting, all record keeping for payroll benefits, and deductions including insurances, retirement contributions, deferred compensation, child support, liens, and garnishments.
 They also track leave credits available to agency members.
 Members of this group have received certification from the American Payroll Association.

 - Accounts Payable – consists of four members headed by Supervisor Linda Herstine.
 This area oversees the payment of all invoices to all vendors from whom the Sheriff’s Office purchases.
 In Fiscal Year 2015-2016 Accounts Payable paid operating and capital expenditure invoices totaling $35 million.
 The Accounts Payable function is designed so that only properly authorized payments are made thereby safeguarding taxpayer monies.
 They also audit all vendor invoices to ensure that payments are in accordance with goods and services provided.
 Members of this group have received certification from the International Accounts Payable Professionals.

 - Grants – Providing significant cost savings to the taxpayers as a source of alternative revenue, the agency seeks funding through available grant allocation resources.
 This unit is responsible for the budgeting, accounting, and fiscal reporting of grant awards from state, local, and federal sources.
 Projects funded by grant monies include the following: COPS deputies, School Resource Officers, Victims of Crimes Advocates, Methamphetamine Enforcement, Internet Crimes against Children, Domestic Violence and various others.
 To ensure compliance with all grant regulations and guidelines, they approve each purchase made with grant funds.